-If you miss a laboratory period during the first two days of the summer your quarter, you will be dropped from the course.
+If you miss a laboratory period during the first two weeks of the quarter, you will be dropped from the course.
 THERE AFTER TWO OR MORE UNEXCUSED ABSENCES FROM LAB WILL RESULT IN AN AUTOMATIC "F" FOR THE ENTIRE COURSE.

-IF YOU ARE DROPPED FROM THE COURSE DURING THE FIRST TWO DAYS OF CLASS YOUR LOCKER WILL BE INSPECTED AND MAY BE REASSIGNED TO ANOTHER STUDENT.
+IF YOU ARE DROPPED FROM THE COURSE DURING THE FIRST TWO WEEKS OF CLASS YOUR LOCKER WILL BE INSPECTED AND MAY BE REASSIGNED TO ANOTHER STUDENT.
 YOU WILL BE HELD RESPONSIBLE FOR ANY BROKEN OR MISSING LAB EQUIPMENT PRIOR TO REASSIGNMENT.